Call for Session Proposals

 What are the next steps if my session is selected?

-Session organizers will work with the Second Nature and IEN teams to develop a final session plan based on session planning templates, invite and confirm diverse and engaging speakers/facilitators, and participate in a session prep call (prep calls will take place in early February 2021).
+Session organizers will work with the Second Nature and IEN teams to develop a final session plan based on session planning templates, invite and confirm diverse and engaging speakers/facilitators, and participate in a session prep call.
 Session organizers are expected to register for the full Climate Action Pursuit, and will receive a 25% discount code for registration.

 <<Back to Climate Action Pursuit Homepage